-The Model constitution provides that a person is a member of an association if that person:
+Where an association has adopted the Model constitution, a person is a member of an association if that person:

 - has applied and been approved for membership in accordance with the procedure set out in the constitution

-- was a member of an unincorporated body immediately before its incorporation
+- was a member of an unincorporated body immediately before its registration as the association

-- was a member of an association immediately before amalgamating to form an association
+- was a member of an association immediately before it amalgamated to form the association

-- was a member of a registrable corporation immediately before that entity registered as an association.
+- was a member of a registrable corporation immediately before that entity registered as the association.